Microsoft CEO says Windows 8 demand outpaces Windows 7

 The company highlighted how the new phones make use of Microsoft's SkyDrive cloud service, enabling users to sync and transfer music, documents and photos between PCs, tablets and the Xbox game console.
 Microsoft added that it now has 120,000 apps in its online store for phones, still far fewer than the number available for iPhone and Android users.

-Ballmer and other Microsoft executives showed off slim and colorful phones from handset makers Nokia NOK1V.HE, Samsung (005930.KS) and HTC (2498.TW).
+Ballmer and other Microsoft executives showed off slim and colorful phones from handset makers Nokia, Samsung and HTC.

-The phones will be rolled out in the United States by carriers AT&T (T.N), Verizon Wireless and T-Mobile during November.
+The phones will be rolled out in the United States by carriers AT&T, Verizon Wireless and T-Mobile during November.

 (Reporting By Malathi Nayak, writing by Bill Rigby; Editing by Gerald E. McCormick and David Gregorio)